Skip to content

 • Email: a branded HTML card (inline-CSS, table-based, Outlook-safe) — a colored accent and status pill, a small project eyebrow above the metric, the metric, the lead (how long it has been going on) with the Rule chip beneath it, a 2-column stat grid (value / expected / severity / quorum / anomaly began / latest reading; began / alert fired / recovered on recovery), a monospace params box, an optional “Open dashboard” button, and a footer (Sent by detectkit · <project>) that ends with a clay-colored “How to read this alert ->” link.
 The subject is prefixed with [project] and the plain-text body remains the multipart fallback.

-On both anomaly and recovery alerts the firing rule is set apart the same way in every channel: a bold Rule label followed by an inline-code chip (min_detectors=… · direction=… · consecutive=…), with the quorum explanation on its own line — so the configured rule reads at a glance instead of running into the surrounding prose.
-(Bold is rendered in each platform’s native syntax; the code chip looks the same everywhere.)
+On both anomaly and recovery alerts the firing rule is set apart the same way in every channel: a bold Rule label followed by the rule (min_detectors=… · direction=… · consecutive=…), with the quorum explanation on its own line — so the configured rule reads at a glance instead of running into the surrounding prose.
+(Bold is rendered in each platform’s native syntax.
+Most channels — Slack/Mattermost/webhook, Telegram, email, Discord — style the rule itself as an inline-code chip too; Google Chat renders it as plain bold label + plain text (no code styling), Teams as a single monospace text block, and ntfy as plain text — a push notification has no markup at all.)

 Two metric-level alerting: fields surface as first-class links on every channel:

-• links — a label: url map of extra links shown as more clickable labels in the same webhook Links field (and alongside the other links on Telegram/email).
+• links — a label: url map of extra links shown as more clickable labels in the same webhook Links line (and alongside the other links on Telegram/email).

 # In metric config